Laurae2/Laurae/README.md

 # TO-DO:

+* Add a super fast matrix to data.table converter
 * Refactor LightGBM code
 * Better handling of LightGBM arguments
 * Better handling of LightGBM files
 * Fuse Laurae2/sparsity 's SVMLight converter/reader and Laurae2/Laurae
+* Add SVMLight format (via dgCMatrix) as input for LightGBM (actually, it supports already SVMLight, you just need to create the appropriate files beforehand)

 # To add: